-Captain Randall was commissioned as a Second Lieutenant in December 2008 after graduating with honors from Texas A&M University via a four-year Naval ROTC scholarship.
-He holds a Bachelor of Arts in Spanish with a minor in Linguistics.
+Captain Matt Davis was commissioned as a Second Lieutenant in March 2010 after graduating from Shenandoah University.
+He holds a Bachelor of Science in Criminal Justice.

 Gunnery Sergeant Eakathat Khanthasa enlisted in the United States Marine Corps in January 1997 and graduated Marine Corps Recruit Depot, San Diego, CA as a PFC in April.
 After completing Marine Combat Training/School of Infantry in Camp Pendleton, CA, he reported to Supply School at Camp Johnson, NC, where he learned to manage basic supply stock control as a clerk.
 His first duty assignment was to Marine Corps Air Station, Marine Wing Support Squadron 274, Cherry Point, NC for duty as a fiscal clerk.
 While serving there he was promoted to the rank of Sergeant.